papiodesu/leptos_book/src/view/07_errors.md

 ```

 Every time you change the input, "on_input" will attempt to parse its value into a 32-bit
-integer ("i32」), and store it in our 「value」 signal, which is a 「Result<i32, _>".
+integer ("i32"), and store it in our "value" signal, which is a "Result<i32, _>".
 If you
 type the number "42", the UI will display

 ```